nickcherry/HermesPerf/README.md

 # Hermes v V8 Performance Benchmarks

+A toy app to compare the performance of Hermes and V8.

 ## :package: Installing Dependencies

 To install NPM dependencies, run `yarn install` from the project root.